zeulewan/6502_project/notes.md

 Okay done reading you (CS high, then OE high, then WE stays high..)\
 At a neutral state the the RAM has its output enable and write enable pin high.
 That way it does neither. (the yare both active low)

-The only thing that writes to the address bus is the CPU test
+The only thing that writes to the address bus is the CPU